EdgeFirstAI/documentation/docs/perception/studio.md

 ### Restore Snapshots
 !!! warning
-    Restoring snapshots to datasets will deduct funds from your EdgeFirst Studios account.
+    Restoring snapshots to datasets will deduct funds from your EdgeFirst Studio account.

 To restore any snapshot as a dataset, we need to get the project ID where the dataset is going to be stored.
 Available projects can be listed by calling: